SecularSolstice/SecularSolstice.github.io/misc/How_To_Add_To_This_Website.md

 use github's web interface and ask someone else to run `make all`.

-Programs used in the autogen scripts include lilypond, timidity, lame, pandoc and python.
+Programs used in the autogen scripts include lilypond, timidity, lame, pandoc, wkhtmltoimage and python.
 Future developments are likely to include wkhtmltopdf, LaTeX, abc2ly, imagemagick and ffmpeg.
 All of these are available through apt or non-debian equivalents.